Home of APEC Ultra Reverse Osmosis Water Filter Systems

 The three-step operation is one of the most sophisticated cleansing systems anywhere.
 While the incoming water contains minuscule levels of prescription drugs, tests for any traces of a half-dozen pharmaceuticals, conducted as the treated water leaves the plant, detect nothing.

-The end product supplies more than 500,000 Orange County residents for a year, nearly one-quarter of the district’s potable water needs.
+The end product supplies more than 500,000 Orange County residents for a year, nearly one-quarter of the district’s potable water.

 The cleansing procedure illustrates how difficult — and expensive — it is to scrub virtually every iota of contaminant from our supplies.